OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:48

-Maacah, Caleb's concubine, was the mother of Sheber and Tirhanah.
+Caleb's concubine Maacah gave birth to Sheber and Tirhanah.

 ---